fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 How to upgrade
 """"""""""""""

--Adjust your TS / TSconfig file includes if needed
+- Adjust your TS / TSconfig file includes if needed
 - Clear all caches